BangorUniversity/Research-Computing-Community/tutorials/data_storage/rclone.md

 ## Connect SCW to OneDrive/Teams

 - Rclone stores all its config in a single configuration file.
-This can easily be copied to SCW to enable access to Microsoft OneDrive.
+This can easily be copied to SCW to enable access to OneDrive/Teams.

 - First, find the config file by running `rclone config file`.